 While Breaking the Silos aims to reflect the complexity of risk and DRM, some simplifications were required.
-In the current game version, we selected three hazard types.
-However, this could be expanded either by adding different game versions or by adding more hazard types to the current game version.
+In the current game mode, we selected three hazard types.
+However, this could be expanded either by adding different game modes or by adding more hazard types to the current game mode.
 The game could also be tailored to specific training needs by, for example, increasing challenges of synergies between DRR measures.
-The online version of the game could be developed into a fully digital version, while the off-line version can be developed into a physical board game.

 In post-game surveys during our two initial implementations of the game, participants indicated a growing need to better understand the complexities of disaster risk.
-They also rated the game's representation of the complexities of DRM as realistic.
+They also rated the game's representation of the complexities of DRM as highly realistic.
 These preliminary findings support the recent call from international organizations and platforms to move away from hazard-silo thinking.
 We therefore aim for the game to reach a large audience of DRM practitioners through risk conferences and training workshops, to support their abilities of working in an increasingly complex world.